By using this site, you agree to the Privacy Policy and Terms of Use.

 Ripple vs SEC: Is the endgame near after judge’s rejection?

-by Marcel Ginkel
+By Marcel Ginkel

 A new twist in the legal battle between Ripple and the U.S. Securities and Exchange Commission (SEC) signals what could be the final phase of this multi-year case.
 Judge Analisa Torres rejected the joint motion from both parties, raising fresh uncertainty over the prospects of a settlement.
 What does this mean for the future of Ripple, XRP, and the broader crypto market?